hellerve/blog/wip/Working_on_my_Nutrition.md

 <span id="1">1.</span> My somewhat contrarian tendencies didn’t allow me to
-admit that at the time, so I pretended to just be exhauster and annoyed at myself—which I was.
+admit that at the time, so I pretended to just be exhausted and annoyed at myself—which I was.
 The truth is that it felt right to work out.

 <span id="2">2.</span> Full disclosure: One of my friends is a trainer there,
-and having her mentor me during the first few workouts definitely helped—though I think all the trainers are extremely good at helping you get to a better form!
+and having her mentor me during the first few workouts definitely helped—though I think all the trainers are extremely good at helping you work on your form!

 <span id="3">3.</span> I’m not really the type of person to record progress
-pictures, I’d rather have anxiety-fueled self-hate sessions in front of the mirror, thank you very much!
+pictures; I’d rather have anxiety-fueled self-hate sessions in front of the mirror, thank you very much!

 <span id="4">4.</span> For those of you who are into Yoga or Calisthenics, I’m
 also proud to report that I have a very stable crow and side crow, a somewhat stable crane, and an L-sit, though it’s fairly wobbly.
-There are more things, of course, but tose are the ones that felt like big a-ha moments!
+There are more things, of course, but those are the ones that felt like big a-ha moments!

 <span id="5">5.</span> I say this just two days after baking [amazing
 tahini-swirl brownies](https://www.bonappetit.com/recipe/gluten-free-chocolate-tahini-brownies).